seamusduncmcgrath/DeadSpace2008Fixes/README.md

 SkipIshimuraLandingCutscene=0
 ;Skips the boot intro and lands directly on the main menu SkipIntroToMainMenu=0
-;Skips the artificial wait on the loading screen once the level is ready SkipLoadingScreenDelay=0
+;Skips the artificial wait on the loading screen once the level is ready on new game SkipLoadingScreenDelay=0
 ```